What happens after you apply for an Order

 - An issues conference helps the judge decide what issues need resolving and whether to hold a settlement conference or go straight to a hearing.

 - At a settlement conference the judge tries to help you and your ex-partner settle your disagreements.
-The judge may let you have a support person and/or a lawyer with you.
+The judge may let you have a support person.
 If you and your ex-partner do agree about something, the judge will make a Consent Order.
 But if the judge sees you can’t agree, your case will go to a hearing.

 - At a directions conference the judge makes directions and Orders that will get your case ready for its hearing.
 You can have lawyers at a directions conference.
 At least five days before the conference, you and the other person or your lawyers have to give the judge more information about your case by preparing and filing a memorandum for directions conference.
 Sometimes – such as when the respondent doesn’t show up and doesn’t have a good reason for it – the judge can make final Orders at a directions conference, as if it was a hearing.